Why Injection Molding Is Critical for Plastic Solar Decorative Garden Lights

 | Tooling amortisation | 5–10% | Mold life and stability decide actual amortised cost per pc |

-Better injection molding reduces scrap, rework and downtime, and extends mold life.
+Better injection molding reduces scrap, rework, and downtime, and extends mold life.
 This keeps the effective cost per unit stable even at lower MOQs.

 Impact on MOQs and flexibility